Disability Pride Month: Locations

+Disability Pride is celebrated worldwide, including in the United Kingdom, South Africa, and other countries during various times of the year.
+Other Disability Pride Celebrations have occurred in England, Germany, New Zealand, Norway, Switzerland, and South Korea.

-Celebrations and Locations
+Celebrations

+US

+People with disabilities make the largest and most diverse minority in the United States making up approximately 26% of the population.
+As of 2022, Disability Pride Month is not yet nationally recognized in the United States.

+The celebration has been officially recognized by New York City mayor Bill de Blasio and San Francisco mayor London Breed.

+Disability Pride Parades are parades held annually to celebrate the month in Chicago, Los Angeles, New York, San Francisco, San Antonio, Philadelphia, and Pittsburgh among others.
+Disability Pride Parades often hold traditions unique to the location, like a disability justice flag raise at city hall and a full week of free events in Philadelphia.

-Boston, Massachusetts, USA
+Boston, Massachusetts

 The first Disability Pride Day was held October 6, 1990 in Boston, Massachusetts.
 According to a newspaper clipping from the day, "more than 400 people marched, drove, wheeled and moved from City Hall to Boston Common in a demonstration to affirm that 'far from tragic, disability is a natural part of the human experience.'"
 The featured speaker was Karen Thompson, author of Why Can't Sharon Kowalski Come Home?
 It was held again in 1991 but ended after that due to the death of lead organizer, Diana Viets, and with the move of co-organizer Catherine Odette to Madison, Wisconsin.

-Chicago, Illinois, USA
+Chicago, Illinois

 The first Chicago Disability Pride Parade was the first such parade in the United States after the Boston-based parades of the 1990s.
 It was held July 18, 2004 in Chicago with Yoshiko Dart as the Parade Grand Marshal.
 The first Chicago parade was funded with $10,000 in seed money that Sarah Triano received in 2003 as part of the Paul G. Hearne Leadership award from the American Association of People with Disabilities.
 According to Triano, fifteen hundred people attended the parade.
 Disability Pride Parades have been held in Chicago each subsequent July with a theme and a grand marshal each year with the exception of 2020 and 2021 due to the COVID-19 pandemic.

 The Chicago Disability Pride Parade describes the goals of its celebration in its mission statement: